-Tanbark Trail is a 6.9 mile moderately trafficked out and back trail located near Clarendon, PA that offers the chance to see wildlife and is rated as moderate.
+Tanbark Trail is a 6.9 mile moderately trafficked out and back trail located near Clarendon, Pennsylvania that offers the chance to see wildlife and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.

 Directions from Warren, PA: Trailhead parking is located at a pull-off on US 62 halfway between Tidioute or Warren or at Dunham Siding which is on the Hearts Content Road at the junction of FR 116 and 119.
 From Warren or Tidioute, take US 62 to its junction with Hearts Content Road.
 From Sheffield, take the Austin Hill (Bull Hill) Road to the Hearts Content Road.